NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

   - "2"
 ```
 This animation will switch frames every 10 seconds.
-Then, we will use output of this animation as a display condition.
-If animation is on the first frame, display first scoreboard.
-Otherwise, display second scoreboard.
+Then, we will use the output of this animation as a display condition.
+If animation is on the first frame, display the first scoreboard.
+Otherwise, display the second scoreboard.
+Result:
 **config.yml**
 ```
   scoreboards: